-For example, both Celestron and Sky-Watcher are owned by the Synta Technology Corporation of Taiwan (source), who also manufacture telescopes for Orion (although Orion remains independent and US-owned (source).
+For example, both Celestron and Sky-Watcher are owned by the Synta Technology Corporation of Taiwan (source), which also manufactures telescopes for Orion (although Orion remains independent and US-owned (source).

-Another is the Chinese manufacturer Guan Sheng Optical (GSO), who produces telescopes to be sold under their own brand as well as through companies like Orion, Zhumell and Apertura, amongst others.
+Another is the Chinese manufacturer Guan Sheng Optical (GSO), which produces telescopes to be sold under their own brand as well as through companies like Orion, Zhumell, and Apertura, amongst others.

-This can then lead to situations were very similar telescopes are produced by these manufactured and tweaked and rebranded by the leading brands.
+This can then lead to situations where very similar telescopes are produced by these manufactured and tweaked and rebranded by the leading brands.

 There is nothing wrong with this but if you do your research and decide what telescope you want, you may be able to find it sold under different brands for different prices.

-Some other telescope companies are now just brands carried on by the overseas manufacturers for marketing purposes.
-For example, Gskyer was previously a German manufacturer of telescopes but they went out of business as a company some years ago (source).
-The brand name lives on as it is being used by another Chinese manufacturer.
+Some other telescope companies are now just brands carried on by overseas manufacturers for marketing purposes.
+For example, Gskyer was previously a German manufacturer of telescopes but they went out of business as a company some years ago and the brand name lives on as it is being used by a Chinese manufacturer.